tdolby-at-uk-ibm-com/ace-remoteQM-policy/README-simple-fried-userpw.md

-## simple-baked-everything container image
+## simple-fried-userpw container image

-This image is built with ACE v11 Developer Edition and an MQ v9 client, with a sample application unpacked into the work directory plus an MQ policy and credentials.
-The [Dockerfile](Dockerfile.simple-baked-everything) requires several build arguments:
+This image is built with ACE v11 Developer Edition and an MQ v9 client, with a sample application unpacked into the work directory plus an MQ policy.
+The [Dockerfile](Dockerfile.simple-fried-userpw) requires a build argument of LICENSE=accept in order to build successfully, and downloads the required software from IBM download sites.
- - LICENSE=accept
- - MQUSER=a valid MQ userid
- - MQPASS=a matching MQ password

 Before building, it is usually necessary to customise the hostname, port, and queue manager name in the [MQoC policy](eclipse-projects/MQOnCloudPolicies/MQoC.policyxml) to avoid connection errors on startup.

-Note that this image will contain the credentials for the MQ user, and these may be visible in the resulting Docker image even though they appear to be used and discarded in the Docckerfile itself.
-This may be appropriate for local testing, but it would be most unwise to publish the resulting image to a public registry on Dockerhub (for example).
+Note that as this image does not contain the credentials for the MQ user, the user/pw information must be passed it at container startup.
+Environment variables are used for this purpose, making it very easy to see how the information is passed and used, but most container management systems will have other secure ways to handle similar information.
+The hostname, port number, and queue manager name are baked into the image at build time, and so that information is visible to anyone who can access the container image; this information is much less confidential than user/pw information, but it may not be desirable to have it available in a public registry on Dockerhub.

 Instructions are included at the top of the Dockerfile, but the essential commands are of the form
 ```
-docker build -t simple-baked-everything --build-arg LICENSE=accept --build-arg MQUSER=user --build-arg MQPASS=pwd -f Dockerfile .
+docker build -t simple-fried-userpw --build-arg LICENSE=accept -f Dockerfile .
-docker run -p 7600:7600 -p 7800:7800 --rm -ti simple-baked-everything
+docker run -e MQUSER=user -e MQPASS=pwd -p 7600:7600 -p 7800:7800 --rm -ti simple-fried-userpw
 ```
 at which point it is possible to use curl (or other equivalent) to run the flows to ensure MQ connectivity has been successful; the flows listen on URLs /putFlow and /getFlow and behave as follows (using SYSTEM.DEFAULT.LOCAL.QUEUE):